vigetlabs/microcosm/CONTRIBUTING.md

 - Prefer ' over ", use string interpolation (enforced by `.eslintrc.json`)
 - 80 character line length (enforced by `.editorconfig`)

-> We recommend using an [editorconfig](http://editorconfig.org/) and [eslint](http://eslint.org/) plugin during development to ensure standards are met.
+> We recommend using an [editorconfig](http://editorconfig.org/), a [eslint](http://eslint.org/) plugin, and [prettier](https://github.com/prettier/prettier) integration for your editor during development to ensure standards are met.

 ### Reviews